 MacDonald began publishing in 1845 with some short poems and literary criticism, followed by his first translations in 1851 (Novalis’ Hymns of the Night; he later published more translated poems, mostly from German and Italian – he was fluent in multiple languages).
 His first book-length publication, the epic poem Within and Without (1855), was followed by Poems (1857), and Phantastes(1858).
 Although some critics were confused and unimpressed by the new genre represented by Phantastes, more reviews were laudatory, and a few years later literary journals claimed it a decided success.
 MacDonald’s realistic novels proved more financially successful however – beginning with David Elginbrod (1862), Alec Forbes (1865), and Robert Falconer (1868).
 He was acquainted with, or friends with, most London literati and artists of his day, but invested more time in family (11 children, plus 2 adopted, and many seeking respite in their home), close friends, and persons in need.
-Many close friends and confidents, such as John Ruskin and Lewis Carroll, were close to the whole family.
+Many intimate friends and confidents, such as John Ruskin and Lewis Carroll, were close to the whole family.
 Tennyson, Carlyle, Arnold, Rossetti, Hughes, Burns-Jones, Oliphant were among the many who came to plays performed by the MacDonald family (mostly written by Louisa), which raised money for orphans and homeless in their vicinity – often festivities that intentionally brought together poets and priests, pricesses and paupers.
 The plays – most famously Pilgrim’s Progress, but including Shakespeare, Greek plays, fairy tales, versions of Dickens and Zola, and orginal work – played a role in redeeming theatre for ‘polite society’ of the age.
 Nonetheless the MacDonalds were ostracized by some, for involving their family with the stage.